zgreen/dumb-analytics/README.md

 # dumb-analytics

 This is a simple analytics server, backed by redis.
-You might use it if
+You might use it if:

 * you want your analytics to be very simple
 * you want your analytics to be open
-* you distrust or are wary of Google's approach to user privacy and data collection
+* you distrust, or are wary of, Google's approach to user privacy and data collection

 ## Install